rargo/nvim-global/README.md

 :GlobalFindCwordDefinitions
 ```

-Find the symbol definitions under cursor, if multiple definitions found, a quickfix window will be shown,
+Finds the definition of the symbol under the cursor, if multiple definitions found, a quickfix window will be shown
-You can map this to some key.

 ### Find cursor word references